vamoirid/Computer-Architecture/Lab_1/Report_Lab1.md

 ### 1. Configurable parameters in _starter_se.py_.

-In the file _starter_se.py_ there are several variables that are able to change the parameters of the systems that we simulate in **gem5**.
+In the file _starter_se.py_, there are several variables that are able to change the parameters of the systems that we simulate in **gem5**.
 These variables can be very easily distinguished from the _parser_ function of the same program.

 * _--cpu_: this flag defines the type of kernel that we want to use in our simulation.
 There are 3 choices which are: atomic, minor, hpi.
-* _--cpu-freq_: this flag of CPU clock frequency.
+* _--cpu-freq_: this flag defines CPU clock frequency.
 * _--num-cores_: this flag defines the number of cores that the CPU is going to use for the execution of the program.
 If the program has no parallelism, then this number doesn't matter.
 * _--mem-type_: this flag defines the type of RAM that we want to use in the simulation.
 * _--mem-channels_: this flag defines the number of Channels that the memory consists of.